insolar/docs/docs/source/requester.rst

          .. image:: imgs/copy-priv-key.png
             :width: 450px

-      Next, consider the code sample below that:
+      Next, consider the code sample below that does the following:

       #.
-Starts the main function.
+Uses the private key and elliptic curve to calculate the public key.
       #.
-In the main function, uses the private key and elliptic curve key to calculate the public key.
-      #.
 Converts both public and private keys into PEM format as the API requires.

-      .. attention:: In code sample below, copy your XNS address and private key and replace the ``insolar:XXX...`` and ``HHH...`` placeholders respectively in the highlighted lines.
+      .. attention:: Copy your XNS address and private key and, in the highlighted lines, replace the ``insolar:XXX...`` and ``HHH...`` placeholders respectively.
 The XNS address is required to form transfer requests as described in the next step.

       .. code-block:: Go
          :linenos:
-         :emphasize-lines: 5, 9
+         :emphasize-lines: 7, 11
+         :lineno-start: 241

+          // Continue in the Main.go file...

-          // Create the main function to form and send signed requests: func main() {
+          // Create the main function to form and send signed requests. func main() {
             // Log in to your Insolar Wallet, copy the XNS account address,
-            // allocate a variable for it and paste the value (replace the Xs). memberReference := "insolar:XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX"
+            // allocate a variable for it, and paste the value (replace the Xs). memberReference := "insolar:XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX"

             // In the Wallet, open Settings > Reveal private key, enter your password,
-            // copy the key, allocate a variable for it and paste the value (replace the Hs). hexPrivate := "HHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHH"
+            // copy the key, allocate a variable for it, and paste the value (replace the Hs). hexPrivate := "HHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHH"

             // Declare a new big int variable, specify the key as its value,
-            // and set its format to base 16: i := new(big.Int)
+            // and set its format to base16. i := new(big.Int)
             i.SetString(hexPrivate,16)

             // Create a new elliptic curve and feed the value to it
-            // to get the X and Y values of the public key: privateKey := new(xecdsa.PrivateKey)
+            // to get the X and Y values of the public key. privateKey := new(xecdsa.PrivateKey)
             privateKey.PublicKey.Curve = xelliptic.P256K()
             privateKey.D = i
             privateKey.PublicKey.X, privateKey.PublicKey.Y = xelliptic.P256K(
               ).ScalarBaseMult(i.Bytes())

-            // Convert the private key to PEM: x509Encoded, err := x509.MarshalPKCS8PrivateKey(privateKey)
+            // Convert the private key to PEM. x509Encoded, err := x509.MarshalPKCS8PrivateKey(privateKey)
             if err != nil {
               panic(err)